top of page

 • Making over a hundred newspaper pots with native blue-eyed grass to give away at the Native Plant Habitat Tour

-• Potting up and donating dozens of native plant raffle items for events and along with another friend, making and donating multiple winter sowing kits.
+• Potting up and donating dozens of native plants as raffle items for events, and along with another friend, making and donating multiple winter sowing kits.

-• Potting up an embarrassing number of plants (~80!) to ensure success for the first native plant swap.
+• Potting up an embarrassing number of plants (~80!) to ensure success for the largest native plant swap ever in Atlanta.

 • Throughout my time volunteering I never thought twice about buying and donating materials for events.

 • Advocating to have refreshments and/or receptions at our events if possible.
-It surprised me to have to explain my idea that these are basic ways to help people connect to each other.
+It surprised me that not everyone agreed with the idea that these are basic ways to help people connect to each other.
 I also have a professional cooking background and love any excuse to share food now that my family is grown.
 I made hand baked and decorated cookies with help from my daughter, the artist and baker.
 In addition to baking, I bought and donated refreshments for events and when hosting committee meetings.

 Decorated cookies were the kind of special touches I added to events I organized.